 Friday, May 23, 1980 was the Great Day!
-The then Minister of Culture and Recreation for Ontario, Reuben Baetz, officially opened the building, after which Somerset Maugham's “The Constant Wife” was performed.
-Our first play at the Centre for the Arts!
+The then Minister of Culture and Recreation of Ontario, Reuben Batz, officially opened the Garstin Centre For The Arts, after which he and the first audience in the new building sat down to enjoy Somerset Maugham's The Constant Wife.
+Almost 200 plays have now been performed by the Dundas Little Theatre!

 A BRIEF HISTORY OF "DLT"